ManageIQ/manageiq-documentation/_includes/configuration-register-appliance.md

-Before you can access and apply package updates, you must register and subscribe the {{ site.data.product.title }} appliance to either Red Hat Content Delivery Network (CDN) or to a Red Hat Satellite server.
+Before you can access and apply package updates, you must register and subscribe the {{ site.data.product.title_short }} appliance to either Red Hat Content Delivery Network (CDN) or to a Red Hat Satellite server.

 You need the following to register your appliance: